 Cat Call telephone help line

-Cat Call sets out to keep its overheads as low as possible so all money raised and donanted is spent on cats in need.
+Cat Call sets out to keep its overheads as low as possible so all money raised and donated is spent on cats in need.
 There are no personal expenses paid, no travel costs, no marketing costs, no admin costs, volunteers donate and cover these.
 Our charity shop pays for itself then the surplus contributes to the cat care work fund.

 Money is raised through donations, fund raising events, on line sales and our Cat Call charity shop in Bohemia road St Leonards On Sea.